augustaspocius/posts-mgmt-dashboard/README.md

 # Posts Management Dashboard project

 A short demo project to showcase users and their posts/comments.
 This project uses mock [JSON API](https://jsonplaceholder.typicode.com/) to fill users, posts and comments.
-You can freely add or remove user posts
+You can freely add or remove user posts as well